SimSalabimse/nt-betting-tracker/playbook.md

 *This Condensed Quick-Reference section was added strictly additively on 2026-06-09 after full content retrieval, push, and double validation per the Data File Safe Update Protocol.
 Playbook followed by the letter.*
 *Section added strictly additive 2026-06-08 after full tool-based push and double validation.
 Playbook followed by the letter.
 Ready for next round or your confirmation on bankroll figure for reconciliation.*

+## Updated Research & Prioritization Workflow for Large Odds Files (Added Strictly Additive June 9 2026 in direct response to user feedback on market types, tool coverage, and where value lies)

+**Rationale**: User feedback highlighted that value often lies more in main markets (1X2, Over/Under totals, BTTS, team totals, period/half-time betting) and historical patterns (e.g., first-half vs second-half goal tendencies like Manchester City examples) rather than HUBs/Asian handicaps where the book may hold stronger edges.
+Tool limitations on full-file coverage also addressed via two-stage process.

+**Two-Stage Workflow** (mandatory for files with many lines):
+1. **Rough EV scan on EVERY single line** in the provided odds file first (main markets + period betting + historical patterns get equal or slight priority in ranking alongside HUBs/Asian handicaps.
+No default favoritism to any market type).
+2. **Prioritize top 5-8 candidates** by rough EV + conviction + data availability.
+3. **Deep research only on prioritized ones** (precise web_search, browse_page on official sites, x_keyword_search for commentary where relevant).
+4. **Only recommend** if full protocol followed, EV clears threshold with reasonable confidence, and documented.

+**Key Rule**: Every odd considered equally in rough scan.
+Main markets and period/historical patterns now explicitly weighted equally or higher in prioritization per user direction.
+This strengthens edge hunting where real value lies while following "every odd considered equally" and File Management Rule (additive only, no deletions).

+*Section added strictly additive 2026-06-09 after full retrieval, user confirmation on manual addition process, and playbook compliance.
+Nothing deleted.
+Ready for next odds file.*